 2.1.1.
-The Service offered by the Payment Intermediary is payment intermediation in which the Payment Intermediary converts the Cryptocurrency into euros and executes the Payment Transaction specified in the Payment Order.
+The Service offered by the Payment Intermediary is payment intermediation in which the Payment Intermediary converts the Cryptocurrency into fiat currency and executes the Payment Transaction specified in the Payment Order.

 2.1.2.
 Payments are executed through the Correspondent Bank, in accordance with the agreement concluded between the Correspondent Bank and the Payment Intermediary.